-However, preexisting law provided several exceptions to the prohibition against obtaining, possessing, or using a controlled substance.
-One exception was that the prohibition does not apply to any person who obtained the controlled substance pursuant to a prescription issued by a licensed health professional authorized to prescribe drugs.
-(See COMMENT 1 for the other exceptions, none of which are changed by the act, and COMMENT 2 for the definition of "prescription.")
-The act modifies this "prescription exception" so that it applies only if the prescription is a "lawful prescription."
+However, under current law there are several exceptions to the prohibition against obtaining, possessing, or using a controlled substance.
+One exception is that the prohibition does not apply to any person who obtained the controlled substance pursuant to a prescription issued by a licensed health professional authorized to prescribe drugs.
+(See COMMENT 1 for the other exceptions and COMMENT 2 for the definition of prescription.)
+The bill modifies this exception so that it applies only if the prescription is a "lawful prescription."
 (R.C.
 2925.11(B)(4).)

-The act defines a "lawful prescription" for purposes of R.C.
+The bill defines a "lawful prescription" for R.C.
 Chapter 2925. as meaning a prescription that is issued for a legitimate medical purpose by a licensed health professional authorized to prescribe drugs, that is not altered or forged, and that was not obtained by means of deception or by the commission of any theft offense (R.C.
 2925.01(KK)).
 (See COMMENT 2 for definitions of terms used in this definition.)